pdoehle/bibliometrics-for-librarians/docs/index.markdown

 4. In VOS Viewer, Go to **File > Map > Create**
 5. Choose Create a map based on bibliographic data
 6. Choose **Read data from bibliographic database files**
-7. Click the **Dimensions** tab and upload the file you downloaded in step 2
+7. Click the **Dimensions** tab and upload the file you downloaded in step 2.
+Note that this file is also available in the Azure Notebooks for this session at <https://notebooks.azure.com/clarke-iakovakis/projects/intro-to-bibliometrics-network>, called **dimensions_network.csv**
 8. To create a Journal co-citation network:
 * Under Type of Analysis, click **Co-citation**
 * Under Unit of Analysis, click **Cited sources**